MichaelBell/ttihp-mandelbrot/docs/info.md

 The Mandelbrot fractal is computed "racing the beam" and displayed through the [TinyVGA Pmod](https://github.com/mole99/tiny-vga).

-One iteration of the computation is done over two clock cycles, and a maximum iteration depth of 14 iterations is used.
+One iteration of the computation is done every clock cycle, and a maximum iteration depth of 16 iterations is used.
 The design is clocked at 100MHz, allowing four clock cycles per 25MHz pixel clock.
-This means one value is computed every 7 pixels, giving a result like this:
+This means one value is computed every 4 pixels, giving a result like this:

 ![The Mandelbrot set](mandelvga.png)

 The computation uses 16-bit fixed point arithmetic.
 The multiplications are approximated to save area, giving a possible error in the least significant bit.
 This gives at least 14-bit accuracy on each iteration.

-The output image is at a 720x480 resolution (~103x480 Mandelbrot pixels).
+The output image is at a 720x480 resolution (180x480 Mandelbrot pixels).

 ## How to test